Jackson Bennett: Hamilton Tiger-Cats

-Bennett was drafted as a defensive back in the second round, 11th overall by the Hamilton Tiger-Cats in the 2018 CFL Draft and signed with the team on May 20, 2018.
+Bennett was drafted as a defensive back in the second round, 11th overall by the Hamilton Tiger-Cats in the 2018 CFL draft and signed with the team on May 20, 2018.
 He made the team following training camp and played in his first CFL game on June 16, 2018, against the Calgary Stampeders as a backup defensive back.
 In his first game, he returned three kickoffs for a 25.7-yard average.
 He recorded his first special teams tackle during the following game against the Edmonton Eskimos on June 22, 2018.
 He spent time on the injured list in 2018 and played in 11 games, recording eight special teams tackles.
 He earned his first career start, playing at the cover linebacker position, where he recorded three defensive tackles and one sack.

 For the 2019 season, Bennett began training camp with the team's offence as a running back, a position that he had played in high school, indicating that the Tiger-Cats were planning on playing a Canadian there.
 He began the season as a backup running back and in the first game of the season, had three rushing attempts for -6 yards.
 He primarily played on special teams until injuries to Sean Thomas Erlington, Maleek Irons, and Cameron Marshall brought him into the spotlight for the Labour Day Classic against the Toronto Argonauts.
 In that game, he had 105 yards of total offence, with 12 carries for 77 yards and a touchdown and three catches for 28 yards.
 The 25-yard touchdown run was the first professional touchdown of his career and tied the game with the following convert proving to be the game-winning point.

 Bennett signed a contract extension with the Tiger-Cats on December 29, 2020.
 However, he did not play in 2020 due to the cancellation of the 2020 CFL season.
 In 2021, he played in 13 regular season games, including one start at running back, where he had 17 carries for 72 yards and he also made four special teams tackles.
 He also played in all three post-season games, including the 108th Grey Cup, but the Tiger-Cats again lost to the Winnipeg Blue Bombers.
 He became a free agent upon the expiry of his contract on February 8, 2022.

 Ottawa Redblacks

 On February 8, 2022, it was announced that Bennett had signed with the Ottawa Redblacks.
 In his first season in Ottawa Bennett played in 14 games and carried the ball 50 times for 234 yards, he also caught 15 passes for 86 yards, returned eight kicks and recorded one special teams tackle.
 On December 14, 2022, Bennett and the Redblacks agreed to a contract extension.

+In 2023, Bennett played in ten games, where he had 32 carries for 144 yards, five receptions for 51 receiving yards and a touchdown, and six kick returns for 154 yards.
+He announced his retirement in the following offseason on April 22, 2024.